Stanhope Gardens, New South Wales: Sport and recreation

 Blacktown Leisure Centre Stanhope is a fitness and swimming centre with a wave pool and library.
 Located opposite the shopping centre, it is operated by the Blacktown City Council.
 It hosted the 2016 Women's Oceania Handball Championship in October 2016.

 Places of worship

-Stanhope Anglican Church meets in the function room of Blacktown Leisure Centre Stanhope on Sunday mornings.
+Stanhope Anglican Church holds services in a dedicated building on View St, opened in July 2020.

 The Catholic Parish of Blessed John XXIII holds services in the Church on Perfection Avenue, Stanhope Gardens.
 Attached to the Church is John 23rd Catholic Primary School (pre-school to Year 6), and St Marks Catholic Secondary College (years 7–12).

 Politics

 The suburb is in the Electoral district of Riverstone for the state of New South Wales.
 At Federal level, the suburb is located in the Division of Greenway.